RadioAstronomySoftwareGroup/pyuvdata/paper.md

 (http://reionization.org/)), the capabilities of pyuvdata have been steadily expanded to support handling of data from several telescopes, ranging from meter to submillimeter wavelengths, including SMA, ALMA, SMA, VLA, ATCA, CARMA, LWA, among others.

+# Major updates in this version
+In the time since it was initially published [@pyuvdata_v1], pyuvdata has undergone a significant expansion in capabilities.
+In addition to general performance improvements and restructuring, the newest version of pyuvdata includes several new major features,
+including:

+- The addition of the `UVCal` class, which provides a container for handling calibration solutions (bandpass, delays, and gains) for interferometric data.
+Supported data formats include MS, FHD, CalFITS, and CalH5.
+- The addition of the `UVBeam` class, which provides a container for handling models of the primary beam for antennas within an interferometric array.
+Supported data formats include BeamFITS and MWA.
+- The addition of the `UVFlag` class, which provides a container for handling flags/masking of bad data for visibility data.
+- Drastically improved handling of astrometry and increased speed and accuracy of algorithms used to ``phase-up'' data (i.e., change the sky position where the interferometer is centered up on).
+- Support for several new visibility data formats, including MIR, MS, UVFITS, and MWA/MWAX.
+- Support for data sets containing multiple spectral windows.
+- Support for data sets containing observations of multiple sources/phase centers.

 # References